Europe’s Future Revealed

 In that night was Belshazzar the king of the Chaldeans slain.
 And Darius the Median took the kingdom, being about threescore and two years old.

-Babylon was conquered by Cyrus in 539 B.C., which made the kingdom of Medo-Persia the next ruling power.
-During their reign, all taxes had to be paid in silver.
+Babylon was conquered by Cyrus in 539 BC, making the Medo-Persian Empire the next dominant power.
+Under its reign, all taxes were required to be paid in silver.

 Did the Bible predict how Babylon would fall?